-The timetable gives 25 hours of taught time week in Years 7 and 8 and 29 hours in Years 9 to 11.
+The timetable gives 29 hours of taught time week in Years 7 -10 and 30 hours in Years 11.
 (The timetable in KS4 is extended by 1 hour in order to provide additional support for GCSE preparation.)
 This excludes time for daily assemblies, registrations, tutorial and breaks.
-The School starts at 08:25 every morning and will break at 15:15.